-My research focuses on the strategies that these families develop, individually and collectively, to learn about and understand their local environments and to address their needs.
-These strategies often include engagement with a range of media and technologies; I study these experiences as well.
+My research focuses on the communication strategies that low-income and immigrant parents and their children develop, collectively and individually, to learn about and understand their local environments and address their everyday needs.
+These strategies often implicate digital technology use, and my recent work has focused on how these families adopt and engage with technology.

 I am a community-focused researcher who uses qualitative and quantitative methods to uncover as much about families’ lived experiences as I can.
 I think understanding how families live requires knowing a lot about the places where they live.
-And I believe research can be a force for change by helping immigrant families make meaningful local connections more easily, and by enabling service providers and local stakeholders to communicate more effectively with newcomers to increasingly diverse communities.
+And I believe research can be a force for change by helping low-income and immigrant families make meaningful local connections more easily, and by enabling service providers and local stakeholders to communicate more effectively with newcomers to increasingly diverse communities.